 Enjoy the fantastic feeling of sailing on Galveston Bay, Texas by boat!
-Charter 55 feet "Capt.
-Kidd" Topsail Schooner for up to 28 people.
-Rate as low as $400 per hour (minimum of 2 hours).
+Charter 55 feet Topsail Schooner for up to 28 people.
+Rate as low as $380 per hour (minimum of 2 hours).
+DUE TO THE COVID19 PANDEMIC WE HAVE REDUCED THE NUMBER OF PASSENGERS ALLOWED ON BOARD BY AROUND 50% UNTIL FURTHER NOTICE.
+MAXIMUM CAPACITY WILL BE AROUND 14.
 Rates: • Day time 2 hours: $850.00 • Evening/Sunset 2 hours: $995.00 What You Can Expect: Private charters are available for your special occasions: weddings, anniversaries, birthdays, reunions, and your own personal parties and functions.
 Private charters are booked on a first come, first serve basis.
 Public sail prices Do not apply for a private charter.
-What To Expect Onboard: Capt Kidd can take a maximum of 28 passengers because Capt Kidd conforms to the highest standards of construction and safety set by the Coast Guard (yearly inspections).
-Capt Kidd is the only USCG inspected charter vessel sailing in the Clear Lake/Galveston Bay area.
+What To Expect Onboard: We can take a maximum of 28 passengers because we conforms to the highest standards of construction and safety set by the Coast Guard (yearly inspections).
+We are the only USCG inspected charter vessel sailing in the Clear Lake/Galveston Bay area.
 Look for the USCG COI sticker to know you’re on a safe boat and know that’s it’s legal for the boat to carry more than 6 passengers.
 Capt Kidd was launched in 2000.
 She’s a 19th Century replica and was built specifically for the charter business.
 Includes: • Captain • Crew • Taxes • Gratuity What To Bring: • Drinks (alcohol is permitted) • Snacks • Sunscreen • Sunglasses • Hats • Jackets • Coats • Blankets • Towels • Cameras • Bring your child's life jacket if they have one

 - Captain is included.